-In Rwanda, roughly 10,000 newborns are at risk of being exposed to HBV at birth every year.
+In Rwanda, roughly 10,000 newborns are at risk of being exposed to hepatitis B at birth every year.
 Transmission risk can be decreased to almost 0% through antenatal HBV screening, a combination approach using antiviral treatment in pregnant women and HBV vaccination for infants.
 However, service gaps and implementation challenges to delivering prevention of MTCT (PMTCT) services exist at antenatal clinics, and they must be addressed to halt the transmission of HBV between mothers and their newborns.

 Rwanda has high-performing antenatal care (ANC) platform.
 Around 93% of Rwanda’s 350,000 pregnant women per year attend ANC facilities for delivery.
 Despite this, recent data indicates that only 20% of pregnant women are currently screened for HBV during pregnancy.